l7mp/stunner/docs/WHY.md

-- **It is a security nightmare.** Given today's operational reality, exposing a fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for potentially malicious access, is an adventurous undertaking, to say the least.
+- **It is a security nightmare.** Given today's operational reality, exposing a fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for potentially malicious access, is an adventurous undertaking to say the least.
 Wouldn't it be nice to hide your media servers behind a secure perimeter defense mechanism and lock down *all* uncontrolled access and nefarious business by running it over a private IP?